modsec-workshop/modsec-workshop.github.io/_pages/index.md

 Canada.
 We are excited to welcome original work describing research, visions, or demos in all areas at the intersection of software engineering and security for this workshop.
+We are interested especially in contributions that look at modeling security either from the software engineering perspective, or the security point of view (with threats models, attackers and defenders models).

 We accept both longer papers on mature/completed work in a research track, as well as shorter papers on work in progress or work that has yet to begin in a vision track.
 This decision to accept both types of submissions aims to